NMaster23/Win11-7/README.md

 If you want to make windows 11 look like windows 7, please follow this tutorial:
 Development has been cancelled but there are other projects you can use.
 Aero7-11, Windhawk and 7TT for behavioral changes, and open-shell.
+Program files were created as part of the original program, but were scrapped as I had to start working for my tests.
+These are the remnants of the program that I found on my computer.